Niccolò Antonio Zingarelli: Naples

-In 1813, Zingarelli moved to Naples, where he became Director of the Conservatory.
+In 1813, Zingarelli moved to Naples, where he became director of the conservatory.
 Then in 1816 he replaced Giovanni Paisiello as choir master of Naples Cathedral, a position he held until his death in 1837.

 He died at Torre del Greco in 1837.
 Donizetti wrote a sinfonia funebre for his funeral.

 Works

 Opera

-In his early career Zingarelli concentrated on writing opera; his debut was with the opera seria Montezuma, given at San Carlo on 13 August 1781, which aroused some interest, although the public in Naples found it too “learned”.
-Indeed, in 1785 Haydn revived it at the Eszterháza theatre.
+In his early career, Zingarelli concentrated on writing opera; his debut was with the opera seria Montezuma, given at San Carlo on 13 August 1781, which aroused some interest, although the public in Naples found it too “learned”.
+Haydn revived it at the Eszterháza theatre in 1785.

 Antigone, in which Zingarelli adopted some of the reform principles of French opera, won little favour in Paris; after that he eschewed innovation and contented himself with tried and tested formulae.

-Zingarelli wrote 37 mainly comic operas in all in a prolific career.
+Zingarelli wrote 37 mainly comic operas in a prolific career.
 Between 1785 and 1803 he wrote mainly for La Scala of Milan, the first to be produced here being Alsinda.
 He achieved immediate success with Il mercato di Monfregoso and La secchia rapita.
 However Giulietta e Romeo is nowadays often considered his best opera.
-His last opera Berenice achieved considerable success in his lifetime after its initial production in Rome.
+His last opera, Berenice, achieved considerable success in his lifetime after its initial production in Rome.